Ann Southam: Awards

 Southam received the Friends of Canadian Music Award in 2002.

-In 2010, Southam was named a Member of the Order of Canada, but was too ill to attend the ceremony.
+In 2010, Southam was named a Member of the Order of Canada but was too ill to attend the ceremony.
 The award recognizes her "for her contributions as one of Canada's prominent women composers, known for electronic, acoustic and orchestral works, and as a philanthropist and committed volunteer".

 In 2011, Southam was posthumously nominated for a Juno Award for her composition "Glass House #5 from the CD "Glass Houses Revisited" recorded by Christina Petrowska Quilico on Centrediscs".

 Legacy

 Ann Southam left $14 million to the Canadian Women's Foundation, creating the Ann Southam Empowerment Fund and investing in the Girls' Fund.
 This was, at the time, the largest private donation to a Canadian woman's organization.

 Southam's published works remain the property of the Canadian Music Centre.
-The Centre named its recording collection the Ann Southam Digital Audio Archive in her honour.
+The Centre named its recording collection the Ann Southam Digital Audio Archive in her honor.

 Her personal archives are held by the Banff Centre Paul D. Fleck Library and Archives.

 Southam left five unfinished works that were intended to be performed by Eve Egoyan; Egoyan recorded and released the performances as 5: Music of Ann Southam in 2013.
 The disc is described as "a continuation of the composer's fascination with very slow, kaleidoscopic transformation of sound using a few very simple chords inside of which a tone row gradually unfolds at the speed of a tulip blossom opening on a warm, sunny spring morning".